Science of Silence

 "Science of Silence" is a song by English singer-songwriter Richard Ashcroft and is the sixth track on his 2002 album Human Conditions.
 The song was also released on 6 January 2003 as the second single from that album in the United Kingdom (see 2003 in British music).
 The single peaked at No. 14 in the UK Singles Chart, the week of 18 January 2003, and spent five weeks on that chart's Top 100.

-The production of the song's video was filmed at the beach on 27 November 2002.
+The music video was filmed at the beach near Manchester on 27 November 2002.